Snow Levels

 Individual monitoring stations give much more specific (and accurate) data than satellite based ones, but there aren't that many of them.
 High altitude ones can not be reporting, and low altitude ones aren't that useful.
 YMMV.

-The USDA's snowtel map shows data from monitoring stations across the Sierra Nevada, some at a respectable altitude.
+The National Water and Climate Center's interactive map shows data from monitoring stations across the Sierra Nevada, some at a respectable altitude.
 Viewing this with overall averages by basin You can also get a listing of the stations for California.

 For more detailed information to dig into, check out the California Data Exchange Center for individual snow levels in various locations.
 You can also search for individual sensors by river basin or check a list of active snow sensors.
 They publish bulletins on the second week of February, March, April, and May containing forecasts of the volume of seasonal runoff from the state's major watersheds, and summaries of precipitation, snowpack, reservoir storage, and runoff in various regions of the State.